 Transforming rumination into introspection

 - Ask yourself what you are getting about these thoughts about the past.
 If you find that you aren't drawing anything from the thoughts of the past that you might be able to use in your present or in your future, ask yourself questions like ‘what lessons can I draw from this experience?' or ‘what action can I take now to prevent this from happening again?'

-Psychotherapy and counselling can be useful when we constantly ruminate about the past.
-It can offer a process to break out of the repetitive nature of thinking about the past, to extend our thinking into the present moment, and into the future.
-We can start thinking it terms of hope, optimism and positivity.
-Psychotherapy and counselling have a strong emphasis towards growth and development of people and consequently a strong emphasis towards introspection over rumination.
-After all, rumination isn't going to create any more pleasant memories for us to enjoy.
+Counselling can be very useful when we constantly ruminate about the past.
+It can give you a way to break out of the repetitive thinking about the past, to extend our thinking into the present moment, and into the future.
+We can start thinking it in terms of hope, optimism and positivity.
+Counselling strongly supports the growth and development of people and consequently has a strong emphasis on introspection over rumination.
+After all, rumination isn't going to create any more pleasant memories for us to enjoy, and resolves nothing.

-I'd be interested in what you thought about this – please let me know in the comments below.
+I'd be interested in your thoughts about this – please let me know in the comments below.
 If you found this interesting, I have written a similar blog post about A Focus on The Future.

 Source: Gabbard, G. O. Long-term psychodynamic psychotherapy – a basic text, 2nd edition, American Psychiatric Publishing Inc, New York